-Dave Allen, Kathy Murray, Zach Hannah, Trish Mandelare, and Emma______________.
-As much as we would like to start having socials, due to Delta Variant there should not be any socials yet, but a committee could start thinking ahead.
+Dave Allen, Kathy Murray, Zach Hannah, Trish Mandelare, and Emma Millson.
+As much as we would like to start having socials, due to Covid Delta Variant there will not be any socials yet, but a committee could start thinking ahead.

 Membership – Eugene Biala